bcbi/REDCap.jl/docs/src/import.md

 Importing into a REDCap database is straightforward.
 The data to be imported must be presented in either `json` (Array of Dicts), `csv`/`df`, or `xml` format.
 These files can be loaded from a filepath as well.
 The correct format must be passed along with the object.
 REDCap defaults to `json` if no format is given.

 <b>Note</b>
-Some import functions (Metadata) are only available for projects marked in development, while others override features disabled (arm, event).
+Some import functions (Metadata) are only available for projects marked in development, while others have their `override` parameters disabled (arm, event).

 ## Records